New Autism Saliva Test Now Available

 How to Get the Test

 Clarifi ASD must be ordered and administered by a health care provider.
-Currently, this autism saliva swab is available in every state except New York.
-Interested parents can share this PDF with their child’s doctor and ask them to order the test.
-For clinicians interested in bringing Clarifi ASD to their practice, the Clarifi website offers instructions on how to order the test.
+Interested parents can visit the Get Clarifi page for an informational PDF to download and share with their child’s doctor so they may order the test.
+For clinicians interested in bringing Clarifi ASD to their practice, the Get Clarifi page offers instructions on how providers may order the test.
+Currently, this autism saliva swab test is available in every state except New York.

 Why hasn’t my child’s doctor heard about this autism test?